Jewish greetings: Shabbat

-For the Sabbath, there are several greetings that Jews use to greet one another.
+For Shabbat, there are several ways to greet people in a variety of languages, including Hebrew, Yiddish, and Judeo-Spanish.

 Holidays

-For different chagim and Yom Tov there are different expressions used.
+Different expressions are used for the Three Pilgrimage Festivals (Passover, Shavuot, and Sukkot) and the other Jewish holidays.

 Greetings and farewells

 There are several greetings and good-byes used in Hebrew to say hello and farewell to someone.

 Phrases

 These are Hebrew phrases used in Jewish communities both inside and outside of Israel.